Writings About Music

 In addition to his extraordinary piano trio albums, it is no accident that Garland is the pianist on a number of the finest horn-led recordings in jazz history, including Lush Life with John Coltrane and Donald Byrd, and Tenor Madness with Sonny Rollins and Coltrane.
 Red’s accompanying skill is as profound as his soloing.

-For those new to Red, pay a visit to Soul Junction, afterwards dropping by Over the Rainbow.
+For those new to Red, pay a visit to Soul Junction, afterwards dropping by Over the Rainbow, both above.

 - Michael Robinson, August 2013, Los Angeles